AustinHellerRepo/Shiftnanigans/README.md

 # AustinHellerRepo - Common (Rust)
-This crate contains useful, commonly needed functionality, data structures, and algorithms across many domains of processing and is expected to expand for many years to come.
+This crate contains Rust-specific useful, commonly needed functionality, data structures, and algorithms for use across many domains of processing and is expected to expand for many years to come.

 ## Features